 When trying to construct a diversified investment portfolio, one of the challenges that individual investors often face is that there is a finite amount of capital to invest and a nearly infinite number of investment options.
 This means that choices must be made about how much money to commit to each asset class in the portfolio.
 Two such investment options are equities (stock) and commercial real estate.

-In this article, the pros and cons of each are described.
+In this article, the pros and cons of REITs vs. stocks are described.

 What is Commercial Real Estate?

 Commercial real estate is a type of real estate that is purchased with the intent to earn a profit by leasing the space in it to other businesses.

 Commercial real estate is a traditionally stable asset class where investors benefit from regular income, price appreciation, and tax advantages.
 However, it can also be illiquid and often requires a long time horizon to realize a significant gain.